infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Merlin** is a cross-platform post-exploitation HTTP/2 Command & Control server and agent written in golang. https://github.com/Ne0nd0g/merlin
 * **Quasar** is a fast and light-weight remote administration tool coded in C#.
 Providing high stability and an easy-to-use user interface, Quasar is the perfect remote administration solution for you. https://github.com/quasar/QuasarRAT
 * **Covenant** is a .NET command and control framework that aims to highlight the attack surface of .NET, make the use of offensive .NET tradecraft easier, and serve as a collaborative command and control platform for red teamers. https://github.com/cobbr/Covenant
-* **FactionC2** is a C2 framework which use websockets based API that allows for interacting with agents and transports. https://github.com/FactionC2/
 * **DNScat2** is a tool is designed to create an encrypted command-and-control (C&C) channel over the DNS protocol. https://github.com/iagox86/dnscat2
 * **Sliver** is a general purpose cross-platform implant framework that supports C2 over Mutual-TLS, HTTP(S), and DNS. https://github.com/BishopFox/sliver
 * **EvilOSX** An evil RAT (Remote Administration Tool) for macOS / OS X. https://github.com/Marten4n6/EvilOSX